 The oldest trick in the book, and not one to be over-used.
 The idea is simple, take in small prizes to give to students whenever they have spoken enough English.
 What is 'enough' depends on you and the class - one word may be all you want from a particularly quiet student.
 Possible prizes could be:

 - Small fruits can be surprisingly popular (but messy)

 - Sweets and biscuits are a favourite (but bad for teeth)

-- Pencils and rubbers can work (but are expensive)
+- Pencils and erasers can work (but are expensive)

-- Points, awarded to the class as a whole, with which they can 'win' watching 10 minutes of video, listening to an English song or playing a game of their choice.
+- Points, awarded to the class as a whole, which they can 'cash in' for watching a short video, listening to an English song, playing a game of their choice, etc.

-- Each time they offend, one life is lost - indicated by a limb being added to the hangman.
+- Each time they offend, one life is lost - indicated by a line being added to the hangman diagram.